MarioChao/corCTF-Writeups/corCTF2023/crypto/fizzbuzz100.md

 ### Figuring the Solution

-I have no experience with RSA before, so I started out by searching up LSB oracles and implementing it.
+I have no experience with RSA before, so I started out by searching up Least Significant Bit (LSB) oracles and implementing it.

 That led to me deciding to use _pwntools_ because I heard that it can do automatic interactions with a server (I also didn't use _socket_ before).

 However, downloading _pwntools_ was a very tough thing to do on my mac: I had to mix _pip_ and _brew_ commands and other parameters in order to download it into Python successfully.<br>
 At the end, I only got it to work in the terminal using the _python3.10_ command.

-Then, I made a ticket asking about how LSB works, and an organizer responded that LSB isn't relavent to fizzbuzz100.<br>
+Then, I made a ticket asking about how LSB works, and an organizer responded that LSB isn't relevant to fizzbuzz100.<br>
 After a while, I only understood LSB with modulo 2, so I didn't bother deriving it with modulo 3 or 5 and other conditions (which is for fizzbuzz101).

 I finally found the solution to the challenge through an article that was on LSB.

-I found it from [this article](https://bitsdeep.com/posts/attacking-rsa-for-fun-and-ctf-points-part-3/) in Bitsdeep about LSB oracle.
+I found it from [this article](https://bitsdeep.com/posts/attacking-rsa-for-fun-and-ctf-points-part-3/) in BitsDeep about LSB oracle.
 In that page, I decided to click on the "Part 1" button to look into RSA.<br>
 As a result, I was able to find the solution at the section [Decipher Oracle](https://bitsdeep.com/posts/attacking-rsa-for-fun-and-ctf-points-part-1/#:~:text=Decipher%20oracle).

 That also introduced me to RSA.